Support & Help

 English (United States)

-Pronounced as 'tran-SKRIP-shun FAK-tor'.
-'Tran' as in 'tranquil', 'skrip' as in 'script', 'shun' as in 'function', and 'factor' with stress on 'FAK'.
+Pronounced as 'tran-SKRIP-shun FAK-ter'.
+'Tran' as in 'tranquil', 'skrip' as in 'script', 'shun' as in 'function', and 'factor' with stress on the first syllable.